-- Pelvic inflammatory disease - An infection caused by bacteria (a type of germ) that starts in the uterus and can spread to other reproductive organs.
+- Pelvic inflammatory disease - An infection caused by bacteria that starts in the uterus and can spread to other reproductive organs.

 - Cervical stenosis - Narrowing of the opening to the uterus

-- Tumors (also called "fibroids") - Growths on the inner wall of the uterus
+- Fibroids (benign tumors) - Growths on the inner wall of the uterus

 How can I know if my cramps are normal?

 If you have severe or unusual menstrual cramps or cramps that last for more than two or three days, contact your health care provider.
 Both primary and secondary menstrual cramps can be treated, so it's important to get checked.

 First, you will be asked to describe your symptoms and menstrual cycles.
 Your health care provider will also perform a pelvic exam.
 During this exam, your doctor inserts a speculum (an instrument that lets the clinician see inside the vagina) and examines your vagina, cervix, and uterus.
 The doctor will feel for any lumps or changes, and a small sample of vaginal fluid may be taken for testing.